Auction Domains – Buy hot domains on sale

 Public auctions are the most common and popular type of domain auction.
 You must bid on the domain and retain the highest bid in order to receive that domain.
 The seller sets a minimum starting bid and this will be the lowest amount you can bid for that specific domain.
 When the auction is over, the person with the highest bid wins the domain.

-Time limits on auctions vary and typically are set by the domain owners.
+Time limits on auctions vary and are typically set by the domain owners.
 However, keep in mind that the seller is permitted to set a reserve price.
 This is the lowest price the seller will accept for a particular domain.
 If the reserve is not met, the seller is under no obligation to sell.

 Buy Now Auctions